STIXProject/stixproject.github.io/getting-started/analyst-exercise/index.md

 ![indicator image](pics/indicators.png)

-The **Email Indicator** suggests that invite@aeroconf2014.org should be blocked unconditionally, as the sending domain is owned by the malicious actors.
+The **Email Indicator** suggests that the sender email address `invite@aeroconf2014.org` should be blocked unconditionally, as the sending domain is owned by the malicious actors.
 "IEEE Aerospace Conference 2014" is a suspicious subject line seen in those emails, but may also include legitimate emails.

 Under the **File Indicator** a malware sample named 'IntelRS.exe' has been seen with several hashes, which can be directly added to a blacklist.